pgpkeys-eu/walk_sks/README.md

 After we filter out unroutable addresses, if the membership list is empty we fall back on the cached membership list (if any).
 This ensures that we continue to display a meaningful connectivity graph for the clustered keyserver, so long as we have correctly spidered it in the past.

+## Credits

+This spider was adapted from the code that runs <a href="https://sks-status.gwolf.org">sks-status.gwolf.org</a>.